camunda/camunda-platform-helm/README.md

 The Camunda Platform Helm repo contains and hosts Camunda Platform Helm charts.

+For more details about versions, check out the [full version matrix](./camunda-platform/version-matrix/).

 The charts can be accessed by adding the following Helm repo to your Helm setup:

 ```shell